ViktorVektor/DavidTankMIxer/index.md

 To adjust the time interval, a rotary encoder and an OLED display were added.
 Rotating the encoder would adjust the interval by the minute, which would then be displayed.
 A transistor would be used to switch the display on or off in order to save power between mix cycles.

 To power the device, a combination of battery power and USB power.
 If a plug is accessible, USB power can be used.
 Otherwise, battery power can be used but at a reduced lifetime.
-Note, both cannot be used at the same time because there is no switching functionality.

 ### Next Steps